meadowsys/wiwi/README.md

-# js-builders
+# wiwi-wasm

-Builders for JavaScript objects and methods in Rust (WASM)
+Nicer, higher level APIs for working with JavaScript from Rust (WASM)

 ## MSRV